This post was originally published on November 18, 2014 and has been updated for accuracy and comprehensiveness.

 - Thaw poultry in the refrigerator.
 Never thaw at room temperature.
-When poultry is stored in warm places, such as out on the counter, allows foodborne bacteria to multiply quickly.
+When poultry is stored in warm places, such as out on the counter, foodborne bacteria can multiply quickly.

 - Thoroughly wash hands, cooking instruments and surfaces that come into contact with raw meat.

 - Heat turkey to an internal temperature of 165 degrees Fahrenheit.

 - Contain contamination.
 Use separate cutting boards for meat versus non-meat food items.

 - Use or freeze leftovers within three to four days.

 Putting together a Thanksgiving meal can be tricky.
-You’re preparing so many foods at different times and temperatures that it can be easy to lose track and let something cook too long, which increases the risk of a fire.
+You’re preparing so many foods that it can be easy to lose track and let something cook too long, which increases the risk of a fire.
 Below are some pointers to help prevent a fire emergency from occurring this holiday season:

 - Write out a cooking schedule.
 Include what time you will put each dish on the stove or in the oven.

-- Label timers—either with built-in functionality or a post-it note.
+- Label timers — either with built-in technology functionality or a post-it note.
 This will help you keep track of what timer correlates with which dish.